 Offer professional advice on the following:

-KCC Trading Standards is committed to supporting businesses and understands that setting up a new business can be challenging.
+Kent Trading Standards is committed to supporting businesses and understands that setting up a new business can be challenging.
 For the latest news and alerts sign up to their newsletter or follow on Twitter.

 You’ll need the guys and girls in the economic development teams across the Kent Councils in order to apply for specific trading licenses, property and planning applications and business rates.

-Business Support in Medway – Medway Council
+Business Support and advice in Medway – Medway Council

 A solicitor will help you identify any legal issues to protect you from them.